 Basically, learning Cloud development is learning about information workflows, in a very concrete, solution-focused way.

 This might seem trivial for a developer with more seniority, but I, for example, had never heard of message queues and topics before I took these trainings.
-How would you get to think about information loss between components if the information workflow is totally opaque to you?
+How would you think about information loss between components if the communication workflow is quite opaque to you?

 I like this example because some time later, I came to work on a project with IoT, which lead me to work with… queues and topics!
-Although I could have learned it on the field of course, it’s always a big asset to have at least a superficial view on a technology you will work on.
+It was a big asset having at least a superficial understanding of the technology and knowing the lingo and the key concepts.

 As DevOps philosophy becomes more and more popular, developers will be expected to at least know high-level concepts of infrastructure, and I truly think Cloud-based knowledge is a big help in capturing a lot of concepts quickly.